warewulf/warewulf/userdocs/contents/nodeconfig.rst

 While the recommended method for assigning a kernel in 4.3 and beyond is to include it in the container / node image, a kernel can still be specified as an override at the node or profile.
-To illustrate this, we import the most actual kernel from a openSUSE Tumbleweed release
+To illustrate this, we import the most recent kernel from a openSUSE Tumbleweed release

 .. code-block:: bash